aflo7/odinbook-facebook-clone-/readme.md

 See the application here http://54.88.215.42:4000/

-Technologies used: Node.js, Express Mongo Database, JavaScript, HTML and CSS.
+Technologies used: Node.js, Express, Mongo Database, JavaScript, HTML ,CSS, and Jest Testing Framework

 ### Features: